Dickinson-COMP-491-492/website/docs/assignments/PA01-CourseTools.md

 ### Introduction

 Professional and open source software developers make use of many different tools each with its own purpose, strengths and weaknesses.
-We will be making use of a variety of such tools (Teams, git/GitHub, Markdown,Teammates) in this class.
+We will be making use of a variety of such tools (Teams, git/GitHub, Markdown, Teammates) in this class.
 In addition, you will find yourselves needing to use a number of other tools to engage with the Free and Open Source Software (FOSS) community you select for your project.

 The tools that we will use can be broadly divided into four categories:
 - Messaging: Used for one-to-one and group communications.
 This includes platforms such as Teams, Slack, Discord, Gitter, IRC and Teams.
 We will be using Teams.